saiakhil1011/SeriousSQL_FreshSegments/README.md

 ## Segment Analysis
-1. Top 10 and bottom 10 maximum composition values
+1. Top 10 and bottom 10 maximum composition values.

     Among the maximum composition values for each month identify the top 10 and bottom 10 interests and their respective `month_year`
     ```sql
     WITH max_compositions AS(